quyen1903/CellPhoneS_Clone/Readme.txt

-then open another git process on client folder(do not cd because it can interrupt our server) and use this command export NODE_OPTIONS=--openssl-legacy-provider
+then open another git process on client folder(do not cd because it can interrupt our server) and use this command export NODE_OPTIONS=--openssl-legacy-provider this command to create env for node to run(we use gitbash, if we use windows we can change to) set NODE_OPTIONS=--openssl-legacy-provider

-"this command to create env for node to run " now in client folder use command npm run start
+now in client folder use command npm run start